 Annafrancesca Tonna, Producer

 Annafrancesca Tonna attended Pollyanna Training School for ten years and completed her degree at Goldsmiths University of London in Theatre and Performing Arts, specialising in production and stage management.
 Annafrancesca joined Head for Heights as Stage Manager on the production of Mad Man, Sad Woman (The Space) and progressed to become our permanent producer when she produced our reading of Benjamin Galemira’s Karl Marx; Year Zero (King’s College London) in January 2018.
 She has also worked for the National Paralympic Day and Liberty Festival (Olympic Park Stratford), The UnGodly Banquet (Safehouse 1), The Sleeper (The Space) and Urinal Residency (LADA).
-She is also a freelance video producer and actress.
+She is currently the Entertainment Manager for a cabaret show in Covent Garden and is a freelance video producer.

 © Head For Heights